Shopping Cart

 First posted August 20, 2016

 Updated now and then.
 Mostly written before bathhouse closed and scrapped.
 Some thoughts, like appeal for 'owners' to reinstate clothing-optional (obviously long since abandoned), are left as skeletons of former hope.
-A bit dated, not reflecting 'owners' being FAR more than simply uncomfortable with public nudity, it still offers relevant overview of a perennially controversial subject: personal body freedom...and Stewart Springs's former quasi enlightened, liberated policy on the matter.
+A bit dated, not reflecting 'owners' being FAR more than simply uncomfortable with public nudity, it still offers relevant overview of a perennially controversial subject: radical body freedom...and Stewart Springs's former quasi enlightened, liberated policy on the matter.

 Some were glad -- those not in fuller alignment with dedicated purpose of any rural mineral springs resort worth its salt: profound spa purification, healing, and rejuvenation amid natural elements -- unhampered by interfering man-made cloth if one so chooses.